soixantecircuits/piano/README.md

 ## Tactile events

 Piano's support for tactile events is still in development (I know, for a virtual keyboard destined to touchscreens, it's kinda lame ...).
 However, it should work (though not ideally and efficiently) with the browser emulation of the `click` event on touchscreens.
-You can also define your own event to listen to in the initialization : `piano.init('touchstart');` for example (default is `'click'`).
+You can also define your own event to listen to in the initialization : `piano.init('touchstart')` for example (default is `'click'`).

 This will be optimized very soon.
 If you have any ideas, suggestions, or even want to get your hands dirty hand submit a PR, you are more than welcome !